cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 Provisioning your First Cluster
 ===============================

-Click on the 'Clusters' icon on the left most icon on the top bar.
+Click on the 'Clusters' icon on the right most icon on the top bar.
 This page lists all the clusters that have been provisioned that are accessible to the logged in user.

 .. figure:: /guide/quickstart/quickstart-screenshot-3.png